JuliaEcosystem/PackageAnalyzer.jl/docs/src/index.md

     buildkite::Bool # does it use Buildkite?
-    azure_pipelines::Bool # does it use Azure Pipelines? gitlab_pipeline::Bool # does it use Gitlab Pipeline? license_files::Vector{@NamedTuple{license_filename::String, licenses_found::Vector{String}, license_file_percent_covered::Float64}} # a table of all possible license files
-    licenses_in_project::Vector{String} # any licenses in the `license` key of the Project.toml lines_of_code::Vector{@NamedTuple{directory::String, language::Symbol, sublanguage::Union{Nothing, Symbol}, files::Int, code::Int, comments::Int, blanks::Int}} # table of lines of code
-    contributors::Vector{@NamedTuple{login::Union{String,Missing}, id::Union{Int,Missing}, name::Union{String,Missing}, type::String, contributions::Int}} # table of contributor data
+    azure_pipelines::Bool # does it use Azure Pipelines? gitlab_pipeline::Bool # does it use Gitlab Pipeline? license_files::Vector{LicenseV1}} # a table of all possible license files licenses_in_project::Vector{String} # any licenses in the `license` key of the Project.toml lines_of_code::Vector{LinesOfCodeV1} # table of lines of code contributors::Vector{ContributorsV1} # table of contributor data
-    version::Union{VersionNumber, Nothing} # the version number, if a release was analyzed tree_hash::String # the tree hash of the code that was analyzed end
+    version::Union{String, Missing} # the version number, if a release was analyzed tree_hash::String # the tree hash of the code that was analyzed end
 ```

+where:
+* `LicenseV1` contains fields `license_filename::String, licenses_found::Vector{String}, license_file_percent_covered::Float64`,
+* `LinesOfCodeV1` contains fields `directory::String, language::Symbol, sublanguage::Union{Nothing, Symbol}, files::Int, code::Int, comments::Int, blanks::Int`,
+* and `ContributorsV1` contains fields `login::Union{String,Missing}, id::Union{Int,Missing}, name::Union{String,Missing}, type::String, contributions::Int`.

-Adding additional fields to `Package` is *not* considered breaking, and may occur in feature releases of PackageAnalyzer.jl.
+Adding additional fields to `PackageV1` is *not* considered breaking, and may occur in feature releases of PackageAnalyzer.jl.

-Removing or altering the meaning of existing fields *is* considered breaking and will only occur in major releases of PackageAnalyzer.jl
+Removing or altering the meaning of existing fields *is* considered breaking and will only occur in major releases of PackageAnalyzer.jl.

 ## Analyzing multiple packages